Who owns emsTradepoint?

 What does emsTradepoint charge for its services?

 emsTradepoint charges an annual access fee and volumetric transaction fees.
-View the current fee table.
+View the current fee table in our Market Rules.

 How are customers notified of product changes or additions?

 New product announcements will be published on our website.
 All Participants will also be notified directly.
 The Market Rules contain all relevant information about emsTradepoint products.
 Amendments to the Market Rules will be made available for Participants before the effective date.